earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 ### Earthly

-This is the Earthly blog, and I am an Earthly contributor, but in my totally biased opinion, it deserves a mention as an neurtal format for defining a build.
+This is the Earthly blog, and I am an Earthly contributor, but in my totally biased opinion, it deserves a mention as an neutral format for defining a build.
 The Elixir web framework [Phoenix is a great example to take a look at](https://github.com/phoenixframework/phoenix/blob/master/Earthfile).

-Earthly is like a makefile where each step is containerized and dependencies are explicitly declared. &nbsp;
+Earthly is like a Makefile where each step is containerized and dependencies are explicitly declared. &nbsp;

 ``` dockerfile
 FROM golang:1.13-alpine3.11